 - The ability to image such a broad range of cells and tissues translates to a vast multitude of cell-based assays, all capable by means of a central platform.

-- High-content imaging produces high density data, and innovative software solutions are designed to help make sense of the valuable, and ignore the unnecessary data.
+- High-content imaging produces high density data, and innovative software solutions are designed to help make sense of the valuable while ignoring the unnecessary data.